mailgun/documentation/source/user_manual.rst

 **Pricing**

 Pricing is a usage-based, monthly subscription.
-Usage is based on messages sent and received and number of dedicated IP addresses used.
-As your volume increases your price per message decreases according to the table on our `pricing page`_.
+Usage is based on outbound messages and number dedicated IP addresses used.
+There is no charge for inbound messages.
+As your volume increases your price per message decreases according to the pricing calculator on our `pricing page`_.

 If you are a high volume sender or if you are interested in a custom contract, you can contact sales@mailgunhq.com for more details.